 Windows login is the first level of access security protection for your system and data from unauthorized access.
-In combination with built-in security features of the Windows operating system and third-party software, it represents a formidable wall for hackers.
+Combined with the built-in security features of the Windows operating system and third-party software, it represents a formidable wall for hackers.
 But what happens if you lose the key to your front door?
-In other words, what happens when you have forgotten your Windows login or lost it for some reason and you can’t get in.
+In other words, what happens when you have forgotten your Windows login or lost it for some reason, and you can’t get in.

-Most people would think they need to reinstall Windows to get rid of this problem, but that would erase all your data and any custom settings you may have applied.
-The better way is to know how to reset Windows login password.
+Most people think they need to reinstall Windows to eliminate this problem, but that would erase all your data and any custom settings you may have applied.
+The better way is to know how to reset the Windows login password.

-While there are several ways to remove, reset, recover and even bypass a Windows login, one of the most commonly used methods is to create a password reset disk.
-In this article, we’ll show you how to reset Windows login password using the Ubuntu Live CD method, which is one of the more popular options.
+While there are several ways to remove, reset, recover, and even bypass a Windows login, one of the most commonly used methods is to create a password reset disk.
+In this article, we’ll show you how to reset Windows login passwords using the Ubuntu Live CD method, which is one of the more popular options.

 Stage 1: Create a Password Reset Disk

 The first stage is to create a password reset disk from the Ubuntu Live CD.
 For this, you will need to download Ubuntu, then burn the ISO file to a USB drive or a DVD/CD.
-Naturally, since you don’t have the password for the computer in question, you need to do the initial steps in another PC with admin rights.
+Naturally, since you don’t have the computer’s password in question, you need to do the initial steps in another PC with admin rights.

 To get your bootable media onto a USB drive or a disk, first, download Ubuntu from the official website.
 Once you have that, you can use a free ISO burning software like ISO2Disc to create the password reset disk.
 Just download Ubuntu, burn the ISO file to the disk and remove it after the burning is complete.